kelechi-c/ChibuzoKelechi/README.md

-# Hi, I’m Kelechi 👋
+# I’m Kelechi 👋

-🌱 I’m a **React** developer.
+### I’m a web developer.

-👀 I’m interested in fullstack development with **Python**.

-I am a lover of coding and tech in general 🧑‍💻
+I love building things in Python
+Currently learning Machine learning :)

+## Technologies I am familiar with include..(Web development/Machine learning)
+* HTML, CSS, JS
+* Python
+* React
 <!---
 ChibuzoKelechi/ChibuzoKelechi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.